googlefonts/gf-docs/Spec/README.md

 * [Set up Git to understand .glyphs files](https://typedrawers.com/discussion/3838/label-differences-when-working-with-git#latest)
 * On macOS, install [homebrew](https://brew.sh) and [cask](https://github.com/Homebrew/homebrew-cask) to make installing and updating tools and apps easier
+* Use [thefuck](https://github.com/nvbn/thefuck) to quickly fix typos when working on the command line